migmaq/titan1c/docs/WHY-DENO.md

 ## Deno has typescript support baked in

-- for a volunteer project, with multiple contributors working sporadically, and probably less tests than would be ideal, typing is critical.
+For a volunteer project, with multiple contributors working sporadically, and probably less tests than would be ideal, typing is critical.

 ## Javascript is a very popular language with a large community